 A second opinion

-Your doctor can refer you to another specialist and send your initial results to that person.
+Your GP or specialist can refer you to another specialist and send your initial results to that person.
 You can get a second opinion even if you have started treatment or still want to be treated by your first doctor.
-You might decide you would prefer to be treated by the doctor who provided the second opinion.
+You might decide you would prefer to be treated by the second specialist.

 Taking part in a clinical trial

-Your doctor or nurse may suggest you take part in a clinical trial.
+Your doctor or nurse may suggest that you take part in a clinical trial.
 Doctors run clinical trials to test new or modified treatments and ways of diagnosing disease to see if they are better than current methods.
 For example, if you join a randomised trial for a new treatment, you will be chosen at random to receive either the best existing treatment or the modified new treatment.
+Over the years, trials have improved treatments and led to better outcomes for people diagnosed with cancer.